cocktailmarketing.co.uk torquayhairdressers.co.uk i-pilates.co.uk galleonstudiohire.co.uk futureofhope.co.uk

 What can one say after hearing this?
 It blows your mind to realize that this was the first time most people, including music industry people and the hip on both U.S. coasts, had ever heard Jimi Hendrix play guitar.
 Brian Jones of the Rolling Stones, at that time the prince of psychedelic Swinging London, introduced him as “the most exciting guitarist I’ve ever heard.”

 Jimi then launched into “Killing Floor” (an old blues tune by Howlin’ Wolf).
 This version is from the BBC Radio One performances, before coming over to the U.S. and Monterey Pop, his U.S. debut as the Jimi Hendrix Experience.
-“Hey Joe” (also performed at the festival) was his first hit single, released in the U.S. just in time for Christmas, 1966.
+“Hey Joe” (also performed at the festival) was his first hit single, released in the U.S. just in time for Christmas, 1966, and was released on Are You Experienced?.
 The song was well known, covered by many bands in ’66 and ’67 (including Love, the Byrds, the Leaves, and the Music Machine).

 hendrix_red“The Who knew how good Jimi was and wouldn’t be outdone, so they blew the entire stage up with bombs and fireballs and things,” said John Phillips.
 “That’s why Jimi burned up his guitar and made love to his amp.”
 Footage from the films Jimi Hendrix: Live at Monterey and Monterey Pop show him humping his guitar and amplifier, playing with his teeth, and finally setting the guitar on fire.